1.3. Kennesaw State University’s Administrative Officers & Organization

 The University General Counsel and Special Assistant to the President for Legal Affairs is responsible for providing legal counsel and advice to the President, the leadership team, and the campus community, and for assuring that equal employment opportunities exist and are understood throughout the campus community.

-The Vice President for External Affairs is responsible for coordinating, directing, and implementing the university’s community relations, government relations, public relations, and marketing programs.
+The Vice President for Strategic Communications and Marketing is responsible for coordinating, directing, and implementing the university’s community relations, public relations, and marketing programs while promoting the university’s brand identity and providing support to the campus.

 The Faculty Executive Assistant to the President provides executive support to the President by acting as a key Presidential liaison to a wide variety of constituents both within and outside the university, by providing feedback and advice to the President on a wide variety of issues, and by undertaking special projects as assigned by the President.